 - Elective courses must be approved by faculty before they are offered.
-New elective courses may be proposed by the Provost, by an individual faculty member, or by any faculty committee.
-The course title and description should be submitted to the Associate Dean of Teaching & Learning for approval by faculty.
-When approved, the Registrar will assign a course number and add the course to the Catalog. - Advanced Seminar courses must be reviewed by faculty before they are offered.
-Any core faculty member assigned Selected Readings courses for the upcoming academic year will submit the course title and description of their course for review by faculty no later than the semester before the course will be taught.
+New elective courses may be proposed by the Provost, an individual faculty member, or any faculty committee.
+The course title and description must be submitted to the Dean of Teaching & Learning for approval by faculty.
+When approved, the Registrar/Associate Dean of Academic Administration or the Associate Registrar will assign a course number and add the course to the Academic Catalog. - Advanced Seminar courses must be reviewed by faculty before they are offered.
+Any core faculty member assigned Selected Readings courses for the upcoming academic year will submit the course title and description of their course for review by faculty no later than the semester before the course is to be taught.
 Advanced Seminar courses may be repeated once.
-Subsequent offerings of the same course will be reviewed by faculty for continuance within the curriculum. - Special Topics course syllabi will be reviewed by core faculty for informational and referential purposes only; the Associate Dean of Teaching & Learning will have full authority over the course and syllabi approval.
+Subsequent offerings of the same course are reviewed by faculty for continuance within the curriculum. - Special Topics course syllabi are reviewed by core faculty for informational and referential purposes only; the Dean of Teaching & Learning has full authority over the course and syllabi approval.
 If the instructor desires to teach the course a second time, it will then come to core faculty for review of syllabi and decision to be added to the regular elective curriculum.